Homepage

 • Try the Master Site Index for a comprehensive overview of the site’s contents

 Why the title the second principle?
 My title and its related quote comes from The Golden Bough, written in 1922 by Sir James Frazer.
-The book is a serious treatise on magic, more as an anthropological study rather than a mystical one.
-The second principle of magic Frazer dubs “contagious magic.”
+The book is a serious treatise on magic, which is more of an anthropological study than a mystical one.
+In his classic book, Frazer dubs the second principle of magic “contagious magic.”
 I named my wee bit of cyberspace after his second principle because I do believe that we affect one another through direct and indirect contact, positively or negatively, every day.
-I also believe evidence of that contact resides with individuals for a long time and therefore we should take our interactions, attitudes, words, and deportment very seriously.
+I also believe evidence of that contact resides with individuals for a long time and therefore we should take our interactions, attitudes, words, and deportment seriously.

 The Internet is a perfect example of how Frazer’s second principle, also designated the Law of Contact or “contagious magic,” works.
 Some folks post seemingly neutral materials that are either just banter, or may be seemingly harmless data or facts.
 This information initially may appear to have relatively little effect on others – perhaps they are just FYI kinds of things.
-But even the most neutral information might be integral to others’ decisions.
+Certainly in the Age of Artificial Intelligence (AI) even the most neutral information might be integral to others’ decisions.
 And then there are those who actively attempt to inspire, elevate, and enlighten others with information that is intentionally positive, reports or examples of wonderful, hopeful new ideas, reinterpretations of old ones, or “how to” information or prototypes.
-But unfortunately this new genre is also a highway for those who wish to pander the worst of humanity – purveyors of hate, meanness, misery, venom, the nastiest things that poison humanity.
-For me these are the bottom feeders of cyberspace.
-My point is rather obvious — anyone entering cyberspace, through the principle of “contagious magic,” can expect to be affected in some way, and they then carry that influence forward as they interact with others.
+But unfortunately, this new genre is also a highway for those who wish to pander the worst of humanity – purveyors of hate, meanness, misery, venom, the nastiest things that poison humanity.
+For me these are the bottom feeders of humanity.
+My point here should be obvious — anyone entering cyberspace, through the principle of “contagious magic,” can expect to be affected in some way, and they then carry that influence forward as they interact with others.

 In case you might be curious, according to Frazer the first law of magic is the Law of Similarity – like produces like.